 - Parent education and visitation enforcement services (commonly referred to as supervised visitation)

-The access and visitation coordinator will assess the parent's needs and link him/her to services in the community, such as:
+The access and visitation coordinator (in a Family Court district) will assess the parent's needs and link him/her to services in the community, such as:

 - Health care

 - Parenting classes

 - Support groups

 Non-custodial parents, both mothers and fathers, who are experiencing barriers in gaining access to and visitation with their children.

 This includes married and unmarried non-custodial parents who do not have existing court orders for visitation, custody, or child support as well as parents who do have orders for: